Save 20% on Your Form 2290 Filing

 Vehicles that are expected to run 5,000 miles or less in the tax year, or 7,500 miles or less if agricultural, are usually reported as suspended.
 Logging vehicles qualify for a lower HVUT rate when they meet IRS criteria.
 Certain entities are exempt under the law, such as federal, state, and local governments, Indian tribal governments, and qualified nonprofit volunteer organizations.
 For an overview of the tax itself, see our guide to HVUT.

-Form 2290 Texas Filing Requirements
+Form 2290 in Texas Filing Requirements

 The IRS bases HVUT on taxable gross weight, which generally combines the unloaded weight of the vehicle, any trailers customarily used, and the maximum load normally carried.
 The tax year runs from July 1 through June 30.
 You must identify the vehicle's first used month, and the return is due by the last day of the month following that first used month.
 For example, a truck first used in July is due by August 31.